ashwanthkumar/lakshmirajagopalan.github.io/_posts/2016-12-28-diving-into-scala-typeclasses.md

   }
 }
 {% endhighlight %}
 This works, cause you have an sleep implementation available for all livingbeings.
 So, the new God can put all the animals to sleep.
-One classic example from scala library is
+Another classic example from scala library is
 {% highlight scala %}
 def sorted[B >: A](implicit ord: Ordering[B]): Seq[A]
 {% endhighlight %}